-- 1. All federal communication accessibility laws, including, but not limited to, the ADA and the requirements that health care providers must provide their patients with effective communication.
-An explanation of the DOJ guidelines and settlements should be included. - 2.
-Forms that can be sent to health care providers explaining their requirements and simultaneously serving as a request for the patient's communication accessibility accommodation. - 3.
-Options to register complaints with: - a.
-Health care system patient relations departments - b.
-North Carolina DHHS ADA non-compliance reporting tool - c.
-North Carolina health care provider licensing boards - d.
-DRNC - 4.
-DSDHH's availability for consumer assistance and DRNC's availability for legal guidance
+- All federal communication accessibility laws, including, but not limited to, the ADA and the requirements that health care providers must provide their patients with effective communication.
+An explanation of the DOJ guidelines and settlements should be included. - Forms that can be sent to health care providers explaining their requirements and simultaneously serving as a request for the patient's communication accessibility accommodation. - Options to register complaints with: - Health care system patient relations departments - North Carolina DHHS ADA non-compliance reporting tool b. - North Carolina health care provider licensing boards С. - DRNC - DSDHH's availability for consumer assistance and DRNC's availability for legal guidance